makingsounds/sounds/README.md

 # Module Overview

-Here in this module we'll learn some general principles of sound recording in order to make our own podcasts.
+Here in this module we'll learn some general principles of sound recording in order to start making our own podcasts.
+In particular we'll be making our own podcast title-sequences.
 The module is broken out into three parts:

 1. Sound and Noise
 2. Recording Voice
-3. Putting Sounds Together
+3. Putting Sounds Together into a Title-Sequence

     `To complete the module you'll need access to a laptop or desktop computer equipped with a microphone.
 You will also need to download and install free sound editing softare and audio files [instructions included below].`

 ## 1. Sound and Noise
 The human condition is something that we often talk about when we're talking about art.
 Photographs, imagery, vivid lingual descriptions, these things can make us feel a certain way--happy, sad, mad.
 What is particularly interesting about sound and the human condition is its ability to put us in a particular "mood."

 Often sound is used as a "background," or "ambiance," or to give "atmosphere."
 And, within the frame of mood, it seems that this is one of the most powerful uses of sound as it does not tell us how to feel; it gives us cues for what emotions are appropriate in the first place.